IntersectMBO/cardano-node/doc/getting-started/understanding-config-files.md

   ]
 }
 ```
-* This means that your node will contact node at ip `x.x.x.x` on `port 3001`.
+* This means that your node will contact node at IP `x.x.x.x` on `port 3001`.

-* `valency` tells the node how many connections your node should have.
-It only has an effect for dns addresses.
-If a dns address is given, valency governs to how many resolved ip addresses should we maintain active (hot) connection; for ip addresses, valency is used as a Boolean value, where `0` means to ignore the address.
+* `valency` determines how many active (hot) outgoing connections to different resolved IP addresses your node should maintain when a DNS address is specified.
+The valency setting has no effect when setting an IP address, except when using `0` to disable the connection.

 Your __block-producing__ node must __ONLY__ talk to your __relay nodes__, and the relay node should talk to other relay nodes in the network.
 Go to our telegram channel to find out IP addresses and ports of peers.